-Prepared grounds, such as patterned or textured paper, are permissible but any pre-prepared material, such as outlines or sketches made onto the paper/canvas in advance of the examination, or pre-prepared tracings, are not allowed.
-The supporting work alone should act as the source material for the examination and any tracing or copying that is required (e.g. for repeat-pattern designs for textiles) should take place during the examination.
+www.PapaCambridge.com Prepared grounds, such as patterned or textured paper, are permissible but any pre-prepared material, such as outlines or sketches made onto the paper/canvas in advance of the examination, or pre-prepared tracings, are not allowed.
+It is not permissible to transfer images from tracing paper (that has been prepared during the preparatory period), directly onto the examination paper.
+The supporting work alone should act as the source material for the examination and any tracing or copying that is required (e.g. for repeatpattern designs for textiles) should take place during the examination.